 I dislike using condensed soup mixes from a can.
-I have a real aversion to it because they are so laden with salt and fat.
-So I have been fiddling with ways I can create that same effect (particularly in crock pot cooking where these canned items seem to abound) without resorting to the canned version.
+I have a real aversion to it because they are so laden with salt and sometimes fat.
+So I have been working on a way I can create that same effect (particularly in crock pot cooking where these canned items seem to abound in many recipes) without resorting to canned condensed soup.
 Now I use this Homemade Condensed Soup Mix for everything.
 It’s easy to make and have on hand for those recipes requiring it.

 Stored properly, this will keep in the pantry for up to a year and each batch makes the equivalent of 9 cans of the stuff you buy in the store.
 The non-fat dry milk can usually be found on the coffee and tea isle.
 In my store, it is normally on the bottom shelf below the different flavored syrups and such for milk.
 It is most often sold marketed by “Carnation” but there are other store brands as well.

 I originally tried to make this recipe first with flour but it’s too clumpy and did not work well when I added it to the water for reconstitution and so we had to switch to using it with cornstarch which makes a nice lump-free sauce.
 Cornstarch has to hit a certain (boil) temperature to begin to thicken but tests showed that this worked in my crockpot (which gets super hot) and so it is quite popular now for my crockpot cooking.